Armand van Helden: Early life

+Career

-From circa 1986–1988, Van Helden was in a rap group named "Define" because they considered themselves "de finest around" and accordingly "defined" rap music.
-His name was DJ AVH, along with fellow crew members: Sir Beat, and Lopoka.
+From circa 1986–1988, Van Helden was in a rap group, named Define because they considered themselves "de finest around" and accordingly "defined" rap music.
+His name was DJ AVH, and fellow crew members were Sir Beat and Lopoka.
 They performed across Europe and helped hone his DJ skills.

 Van Helden returned to Boston in 1988, moonlighting as a DJ in Boston clubs.
 He attended college in Boston.
 He quit his legal-review job in 1991 to work as a remixer under the management of Neil Petricone and X-Mix.
 He took up a DJ residency at the Loft, a top Boston nightclub at the time.
 He released his first official single, a mix of Deep Creed's "Stay On My Mind" through Nervous Records.

 Van Helden released "Move It To the Left" (credited to Sultans of Swing) in 1992 on the Strictly Rhythm label, which became a moderate club hit and led to a string of singles released under several monikers for that label.
-His first track to make the Billboard Hot Dance Music/Club Play chart was "Witch Doktor", which made the top 5 in 1994, and led to opportunities to remix acts such as New Order, Deep Forest, Jimmy Somerville, Deee-Lite, and Faithless.
+His first track to make the Billboard Hot Dance Music/Club Play chart was "Witch Doktor", which made the top 5 in 1994, and led to opportunities to remix New Order, Deep Forest, Jimmy Somerville, Deee-Lite, and Faithless.

 However, it was the "Professional Widow" remix that established Van Helden and became a dance hit around the world and as a number-one hit in the United Kingdom.
 Van Helden stated of his compensation for the remix: "it was like $10,000, and that was a little below what I was making back then for a remix, but I had the time."
 However, it led to work remixing the Rolling Stones, Janet Jackson, Katy Perry, Britney Spears, Puff Daddy, Daft Punk and Sneaker Pimps, adding to his reputation as one of the world's top house-music musicians.

 In 1996, Van Helden collaborated with Thomas Bangalter of Daft Punk and Junior Sanchez as Da Mongoloids, releasing "Spark da Meth" on the Strictly Rhythm label.
 A year later Van Helden's track "Ten Minutes of Funk" was featured on the Daft Punk live album Alive 1997.

 "Cha Cha" was another top-ten dance hit from Van Helden's first album, Old School Junkies: The Album, which was released in 1996, along with "The Funk Phenomena".
 A greatest hits album appeared the next year, followed by a breakbeat album later in 1997.
 "You Don't Know Me" was a number two hit on the Billboard dance chart, a number one hit in the United Kingdom, and a top 20 single on the pop charts in Australia and Canada.
 The song was the breakout track from his 2Future4U album, which was released stateside on Armand's own label, Armed Records.